 Universal change rooms are for all patrons.
 Patron’s using the universal change room must use privacy cubicles and not the common area.
 Bathing attire must be worn in the universal shower area unless a privacy cubicle exists.

 Only lessons operated by the City of Hamilton are permitted.

 Serious medical conditions

 Those with serious medical conditions should be accompanied by an individual knowledgeable of their condition and responsible for their direct supervision.
-The patron accompanying the individual with the special needs is not required to pay an entrance fee.
+The patron accompanying the individual is not required to pay an entrance fee.